Cullowhee, North Carolina: History

 Since then, dams have been built for flood control on the East and West forks of the Tuckasegee River.
 When the area rebuilt, buildings were developed on the higher ground around Old Cullowhee Road, and the area closer to the river floodplain was abandoned.
 The mid-century buildings have since become outdated, particularly compared to newer developments.

 Businesses in the Old Cullowhee Road area declined in the late 20th century after it was bypassed by the relocation of highway N.C.
 107 in the late 1970s to early 1980s.
 But, since the 1960s, the development of Western Carolina University has stimulated growth around its large campus.
 In the 21st century, the university has 12,000 students, and offers a variety of related sports and cultural programs.
 Cullowhee has also been a destination for retirees and people with second homes, resulting in new residential construction.

 The university has proposed a new Town Center to incorporate some of its land.
 (See "Plans" below).
 Businessmen are also collaborating on revitalization of Old Cullowhee Road, and many new homes are being built or planned for the area.

 As noted, the town has had a public school since 1923, which has been in four buildings.
 It has always been associated with teacher training at the college (and now university).
 It was established as Cullowhee Training School, serving until 1939.
 It was replaced by the McKee Training School, which served until 1964.
 Both of these buildings were located on what is now the university campus.
 From 1964 to 1994, the public school was known as Cordelia Camp Laboratory School, still associated with educational programs at the university.
 The Cullowhee Valley School is the latest structure holding the school, which now serves grades K-8.
 Students go to Sylva for high school.

 The oldest surviving European-American structure in the area is St. David's in the Valley church, which was built in 1880.
 The Joyner Building and Judaculla Rock are each listed on the National Register of Historic Places.

 A Walton Family Foundation report ranked the Cullowhee micropolitan area (Jackson County) as number 13 in the United States.
 Reasons included the area's status as a tourist destination and " superior job growth, wage increases and young businesses."

 Demographics

 2020 census

 As of the 2020 United States census, there were 7,682 people, 1,269 households, and 165 families residing in the CDP.

+2010 census

+As of the census of 2010, there were 6,228 people.